Latest On Potential Evan Engram Trade

 Engram is set to be an unrestricted free agent in 2022

-In 2021, Engram has appeared in five games for the Giants and recorded 20 receptions on 29 targets for 171 yards receiving (8.6 YPC) and no touchdowns.
+In 2021, Engram has appeared in six games and caught 23 passes for 186 yards receiving and one touchdown.

 We’ll have more on Engram as the news is available.